rforbiodatascience25/group_29_project/README.md

     -   `tonsil.csv`

--   The three files werethen uploaded to the folder `_raw` inside of the folder `data`
+-   The three files were then uploaded to the folder `_raw` inside of the folder `data`